09 Oct Is Your Water Heater Leaking From This…

-The last thing anyone wants to come home to is a water heater leak.
-The amount of damage caused by a leaking water heater is extensive if not dealt with immediately.
-In order to avoid having to pay thousands of dollars in water damage repairs, you should know how to quickly and efficiently deal with a leaking water heater.
+The last thing anyone wants to come home to is the water heater leaking.
+The amount of damage caused by your water heater leaking is extensive if not dealt with immediately.
+In order to avoid having to pay thousands of dollars in hot water damage repairs, you should know how to quickly and efficiently deal with it if the leak is extensive.

 The first step to dealing with a leak is to turn the water off.
 If you leave the water leaking out of your water heater until a professional plumber arrives at your house, you could have to pay to replace carpets, wood floors, and even walls.
 Although a Airdrie plumber may be able to give you some advice over the phone, you will get the job done faster by knowing how to deal with it ahead of time.

 You first have to be aware of what type of water heater you are using.
 There are electric water heaters, gas water heaters, and solar-powered water heaters.
 For electric water heaters you simply have to switch the power off by locating the breaker.
 When your electricity is off, there is no way to power the tank that has the leak.
 For a gas water heater you have to turn off the gas by finding the valve that attaches to the tank.